lumaa-dev/Keymey/README.md

 # Keymey - Discord bot
 This is my first Discord bot ever, **Keymey**.

-A multi-purpose Discord bot originally made because of challenge, back in April 2021.
+A multi-purpose Discord bot originally made because of a challenge, back in April 2021.
 Currently being entirely written for the 3rd time.

 <!--